 An electronic copy of the audit can be found on the First 5 Stanislaus website under "Reports by Year" http://first5stan.org/all_reports.shtm.

-The Administrative and Finance Committee, the Operations Committee, and the Executive Committee heard a report on the audit process at their respective October meetings.
+The Administrative and Finance Committee, the Operations Committee, and the Executive Committee were updated on this project at their respective meetings on February 8th, February 11th, and February 17^h.